Assisted Reproductive Technologies in Pennsylvania

 - While anonymous donors do not have any parental rights, it is still important to have a clear contract in place (before genetic materials are donated) to avoid any potential future misunderstandings.

 - What is listed on child’s birth certificate does not necessarily reflect the parties’ intentions of who will be the child’s parent or parents.

 - To avoid uncertainties (such as birth certificate issues), pre-birth orders help establish parental status before birth.
 A pre-birth order is a Court order that permits the child’s intended parents or parent to be named on the original birth certificate.
 Such orders also ensure that the baby can be released to the intended parent(s) at the hospital, as well as provide intended parents with legal rights and obligations, including the ability to make medical decisions on the child’s behalf and help resolve issues relating to health insurance coverage.

 - Adoption may be necessary for spouses of intended parents, or individuals who are not delivering the child but who intend to create a parent-child relationship.

 Work with Experiences Philadelphia Lawyers

 The law relating to Assisted Reproductive Technologies is new, complex and evolving.
 Ensuring that you have a written contract outlining the intention of all involved and specific language protecting the intended parents helps prevent future uncertainties and disputes.
 The attorneys at Sadek and Cooper are experienced at handling these complex questions and are here to protect your interests at the outset as you navigate these issues.
-Call us today at 215-545-0008 to schedule a free consultation.
+Call us today at 215-545-0008 to schedule a confidential consultation.